czioutas/open-api-base/core/README.md

 ### Authentication

-The authentication system works on a passwordless system.
-Any user is able to register or login and they will be sent a magic link which allows them to get an `AuthSuccess` payload.
+The authentication system uses a "MagicLink"/"Passwordless" approach.
+There is no password involved and the only way for the user to be authenticated is by clicking on a link which is sent via Email.

+The flow is as follows: login/register -> sent email with magic link -> receive JWT token bundle

+The JWT Token bundle contains the following:

 ```
 /**